-Answer: We prefer that all students begin the program on time, as the orientation session at the start of the program is an important part of setting you up for success.
-However, we are able to grant a limited number of late starts, if the sponsoring office is able to abbreviate the internship or if the student is able to stay beyond the regular end date of the program.
-These exceptions are made on a case-by-case basis.
+Answer: Because we require all students to begin the program on time, as the orientation session at the start of the program is an important part of setting you up for success.
+Therefore, we are unable to accommodate late starts to the program.

 Question: If I am chosen for the WINS program, can I intern at the White House or on Capitol Hill?

 Answer: At the moment we do not have fully funded internship opportunities at the White House or on Capitol Hill.
 (Students who do not receive sponsorship can intern anywhere through the Washington Semester Program.)
 However, some of our students work in the Legislative Liaison or Legislative Affairs office for a federal agency.
-Thus, they interact with Congress and the White House, monitor legislation, attend hearings, and do the work they would do in a White House or Hill internship.
+Thus, they interact with Congress and the White House, monitor legislation, attend hearings, and perform duties similar to a White House or Capitol Hill internship.